MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting prevents the sync app from syncing libraries and folders shared from other organizations.

-If you set the setting's value to **True**, the users are prevented from syncing OneDrive and SharePoint libraries and folders with organizations other than the user's own organization.
-Set this value to **False** or don't enable the setting to allow the OneDrive and SharePoint files to be synced with other organizations also.
+Set the setting's value to **True**, to prevent the users from syncing OneDrive, SharePoint libraries, and folders with organizations other than the user's own organization.
+Set the value to **False** or don't enable the setting to allow the OneDrive, and SharePoint files to be synced with other organizations also.

 The example for this setting in the **.plist** file is:
 <br/>\<key\>BlockExternalSync\</key\><br/>\<(Bool)/\>